 It is important that you do not start the INSTALL program from the directory where the CD-ROM is mounted because the INSTALL program will later prompt you to insert the Secure Path CD-ROM.
-Before you insert the Secure Path CD-ROM, the INSTALL program will attempt to unmount the IBM AIX Kit V2.0 for the Enterprise Virtual Array CD-ROM and it cannot do so if the current directory is one where the CD-ROM is mounted.
+Before you insert the Secure Path CD-ROM, the INSTALL program will attempt to unmount the IBM AIX Kit V3.0 for the Enterprise Virtual Array CD-ROM and it cannot do so if the current directory is one where the CD-ROM is mounted.

-6. From the root directory, issue the command:
+6. From the root directory, issue the command similar to the following:

-For example: /cdrom/INSTALL
+/cdrom/INSTALL